Writing a Good Research Question

-The next step is to do preliminary research on the general topic to find out what research has already been done and what literature already exists.
+- The next step is to do preliminary research on the general topic to find out what research has already been done and what literature already exists.
 How much research has been done on childhood obesity?
 What types of studies?
 Is there a unique area that yet to be investigated or is there a particular question that may be worth replicating?
-The following video may be helpful in learning how to choose appropriate keywords and search online databases: https://youtu.be/233DzkmimV4?t=4s

-Is the research question measureable and will the process produce data that can be supported or contradicted?
+- Is the research question measurable and will the process produce data that can be supported or contradicted?

 Examples of research questions:

 Considering the information above, the following provides examples of flawed research questions as well as questions that are well-designed:

 |Too narrow: What is the childhood obesity rate in Phoenix, AZ? |

 This is too narrow because it can be answered with a simple statistic.
 Questions that can be answered with a "yes" or a "no" should also typically be avoided.

 |Less narrow: How does the education level of the parents impact childhood obesity rates in Phoenix, AZ?|

 This question demonstrates the correct amount of specificity and the results would provide the opportunity for an argument to be formed.